benholtzman/vbr/README.md

 Found a bug?
 Got a question?
 Join our slack channel at [vbr-calc.slack.com](https://join.slack.com/t/vbr-calc/shared_invite/enQtODI0MTk4NzIxNzkzLTZlYjMwYTc4MTVkOTg2ZDgyNTQxNTAxNjc2NmNkMzA2MmVjOTJkYjYzNjc1ZDJhNzg5ZWU2MzE4OTEyNmMxNGU)!

-**Why doesn't the VBR Calculator do X that I need for my project Y?** The code VBR Calculator is intended as a starting point for calculating isotropic material properties that account for anelasticity of earth materials and we expect that you will need to tweak the code for your particular application in ways that we did not anticipate.
+**Why doesn't the VBR Calculator do X that I need for my project Y?** The VBR Calculator is intended as a starting point for calculating isotropic material properties that account for anelasticity of earth materials and we expect that you will need to tweak the code for your particular application in ways that we did not anticipate.
 If you don't know where to start in modifying the code, join our slack channel and tell us more about your project!
 If you are writing a proposal which would benefit from a modified VBR Calculator, get in touch to discuss a collaboration!

 # Basic Usage

 The following outlines the basic usage for the VBR calculator.
 Additionally, there is a growing number of examples in  Projects/ to illustrate more complex usage, particularly in developing a statistical framework for comparing predicted mechanical properties to observed properties.

+### Directory structure
+The code is divided into two primary subdirectories: `vbr` and `Projects`.
+* `./vbr`: the inner guts of the VBR calculator.
+The subdirectory `./vbr/vbrCore/functions/` contains the functions in which the actual methods are coded.
+For example, functions beginning `Q_` are functions related to anelastic methods.
+* `./Projects`: each subdirectory within this directory is an example of using the VBR Calculator in a wider "Project."
+These projects are self-contained codes that use the VBR Calculator in a broader context:
+ * `vbr_core_examples`: scripts that simply call VBR in different ways
+ * `1_LabData`: functions that call VBR for experimental conditions and materials
+ * `mantle_extrap_*`: 3 directories demonstrating how to call VBR for a range of mantle conditions by (1) generating a look up table (LUT, `mantle_extrap_LUT`), (2) using an the analytical solution for half space cooling (`mantle_extrap_hspace`) and (3) using a numerical solution of half space cooling (`mantle_extrap_FM`) .
+ * `LAB_fitting_bayesian` a demonstration of how one can use the VBR Calculator in a forward modeling framework to investigate seismic observations.

+ Note that you should write your code that uses vbr in directories outside the vbr github repository, unless you plan on submitting them to the repository (see the `DevelopmentGuide.md` if that's the case).

 ### Initialize VBR